Winterfest 2022 Poker Run

 Saturday Feb 26th, 9:00 am sharp

 Start at the Hilton Garden Inn parking lot (Map) for scenic 48-mile ride along Old Hwy 91 following the twisting Santa Clara River climbing up Gunlock to beautiful Gunlock Reservoir, through the quaint village of Gunlock and past ranches along Magotsu Creek to the hairpin turn at Manera Wash immediately into a one-mile 800-foot climb with incredible views over the valley and Veyo Volcano to the right.
 Then into the village of Veyo for PIE and then along the plateau following UT 18 with more views of the volcano and Snow Canyon state park.
+Stop 4 is the the St George City Overlook.
 The last stop is at Dixie Alano Club (Map) to lay your cards on the table.

 What is a Poker Run?